 An introduction to the history of superconductors

-Last week, a research team from South Korea published a paper on room-temperature superconductors, unexpectedly sparking a global frenzy around superconductivity.
-Today, let’s ride this wave of excitement and delve into the history of superconductors.
+Last week, a Korean research team published a paper on room-temperature superconductors, unexpectedly sparking a global craze over superconductivity.
+Today, let’s ride the wave and introduce the history of superconductors!

-A superconductor is an astonishing physical phenomenon that, under specific conditions, can exhibit zero electrical resistance and completely expel magnetic fields.
-This means that during the transmission of electric current, as long as there is no external interference, the current can flow indefinitely without any decay, eliminating all transmission losses in power lines and significantly reducing the need for power generation.
+Superconductivity is an astonishing physical phenomenon, where a material exhibits zero electrical resistance and expels magnetic fields under specific conditions.
+This means that, in the process of transmitting electrical current, as long as there is no external interference, the current can flow indefinitely without any loss.
+This eliminates transmission losses in power lines and significantly reduces the demand for power generation.

 The development of this field is intertwined with many renowned scientists, significant experimental discoveries, and groundbreaking theoretical advancements.
 Let’s explore the history of superconductors together, and discover how this once mysterious phenomenon has gradually been unveiled and applied.